BrianPulfer/fsaa/README.md

 ___

 ## Citation
-If you used this library as part of your work, please cite the repository with an URL to this webpage.
+If you used this library as part of your work, please cite the repository with the following URL: [https://github.com/BrianPulfer/fsaa](https://github.com/BrianPulfer/fsaa)
 ___

 ## Acknowledgements